Sajeda-Araidah/reading-notes/code201/class-01.md

  The <section> element groups related content together, and typically each section would have its own heading

-The ```nav``` element is used to contain the major navigational blocks on the site such as the primary site navigation.

 ## 3. Articles :
 The ```article``` element acts as a container for any section of a page that could stand alone and potentially be syndicated.